xventus/Elesense-Light-Bar/README.md

 ## Programming and configuration

+Note!!:  Resistor R10 is used on GPIO2, it is necessary to ground it during upload.
+Press the push button or insert the shorting jumper on the push button.

 1. Connect ESP-LAM PCB via 3V3 USB-serial converter to J4 connector
 2. Connect power via USB-C connector or via J1
 3. Run VisualCode and upload the project
 4. In VC Platformio run Build Sytem File Image
 5. Press and hold the BTN-XBOOT button and press the RST button, then release RST and BTN-XBOOT
-6. In VC Platformio run Upload Sytem File Image
+7. In VC Platformio run Upload Sytem File Image
-7. Press and hold the BTN-XBOOT button and press the RST button, then release RST and BTN-XBOOT
+8. Press and hold the BTN-XBOOT button and press the RST button, then release RST and BTN-XBOOT
-8. In VC Platformio, start the Upload Program to ESP
+9. In VC Platformio, start the Upload Program to ESP
-9. Press the RST button, then the LED should start flashing
+10. Press the RST button, then the LED should start flashing
-10. On your computer, search for the AP named LAMP AP and connect
+11. On your computer, search for the AP named LAMP AP and connect
-11. In your web browser enter the address http://192.168.4.1
+12. In your web browser enter the address http://192.168.4.1
-12. Configure the wifi network and select submit
+13. Configure the wifi network and select submit
-13. After reboot, ESP-LAMP will connect to your wifi network and you can connect from the browser to the IP address received from DHCP or specified in the configuration and control the lamp.
+14. After reboot, ESP-LAMP will connect to your wifi network and you can connect from the browser to the IP address received from DHCP or specified in the configuration and control the lamp.

 ## LED STATE